dstdev/awesome-hpc/README.md

 - [Supercomputing (SC)](https://supercomputing.org/) - The International Conference for High Performance Computing, Networking, Storage, and Analysis.
 - [Supercomputing International (ISC)](https://www.isc-hpc.com/) - The International Conference for High Performance Computing, Networking, Storage, and Analysis.
 - [CCGrid](https://dl.acm.org/conference/ccgrid) - IEEE/ACM International Symposium on Cluster, Cloud and Internet Computing.

+## Websites

+- [Top500](https://top500.org) - he TOP500 project ranks and details the 500 most powerful non-distributed computer systems in the world.

 ## User Groups
 - [MVAPICH](https://mug.mvapich.cse.ohio-state.edu/) - The MUG conference provides an open forum for all attendees (users, system administrators, researchers, engineers, and students) to discuss and share their knowledge on using MVAPICH libraries.